chiruzzimarco/edx-documentation/en_us/shared/course_components/create_preroll_video.rst

 Prepare Pre-Roll Video Transcript Files
 *****************************************

 You must provide at least one transcript file for your pre-roll video.
-The edX video player renders transcript files as plain text.
 EdX recommends that you create or obtain transcript files that use plain text only, and that do not include HTML markup, character entities such as ``&nbsp;``, or styling such as boldface or italics.

 You can provide additional transcript files in multiple languages.